valor-software/ng2-handsontable/README.md

 2. If you are using SystemJS, add the ng2-handsontable path to your SystemJS.config.js: `'ng2-handsontable': 'node_modules/ng2-handsontable/bundles/ng2-handsontable.umd.js'`.
 Webpack (used by Angular-CLI) picks up the path automatically.

+3. As [Handsontable wraps the native Promise](https://github.com/handsontable/handsontable/issues/4452), **you will need to import handsontable before zone.js with `import 'handsontable'`**.
+Otherwise zone.js will throw an error.
+For an AngularCLI-project, the zone.js import happens in the `polyfill.ts` file.

-3. Import the `HotTableModule` into your module.
+4. Import the `HotTableModule` into your module.
 Here's a TypeScript example:

 ```typescript
 import { HotTableModule } from 'ng2-handsontable';